2026 IOLTA Grant Cycle is Open

 (c) be an equal opportunity employer that does not discriminate on the basis of race, religion, marital status, color, national origin, sex, age or disability.

-If awarded a grant, successful applicants are required to:
+If awarded a grant, successful applicants will be required to:

 (a) execute and comply with the terms of the Grant Agreement, including performance of the project as described in the applicants IOLTA grant application;

-(b) agree that the completed application will be available for public inspection;
+(b) agree that the successful grant application will be available for public inspection;

 (c) submit timely reports to the Foundation detailing the project's progress and the expenditure of IOLTA funds; AND